mail2mjdev/PrivacyIdea-MFA-Documentation/docs/config/users/Setup and configure SQL Resolver.md

     **Save SQL Resolver**
     > To test click on the button __Test SQL Resolver__
     >
-    > If settings and DB Mapping is correct, It will return no of users present in the DB.
+    > If settings and DB Mapping is correct, It will return number of users present in the DB.